Supreme Commander 2: Reception

 On initial release, the game received mixed critical reception.
 While many critics praised the game as a standalone title, it was generally perceived to be a simplified version of the original game.
-Alec Meer, reviewing for Eurogamer, predicted that the game would "leave much of its intended fanbase cold," and Tom Francis, writing for PC Gamer UK, later summarized Supreme Commander 2 as "a game that solved the accessibility issues of the first game, bought primarily by people who didn’t want them solved."
+Alec Meer, reviewing for Eurogamer, predicted that the game would "leave much of its intended fanbase cold," and Tom Francis, writing for PC Gamer UK, later summarized Supreme Commander 2 as "a game that solved the accessibility issues of the first game, bought primarily by people who didn't want them solved."
 On Metacritic, which aggregates a wide range of reviews and assigns an average score, the game received 77 out of 100 based on 54 reviews.
 The original Supreme Commander received 86 out of 100 on Metacritic.

 After release, the game received several major updates and changes.
 For example, one update released in October 2010 reworked the way construction was paid for, as described above.
 The changes were widely praised and the game was considered by critics to have been improved since release.
 For example, Tom Francis, who gave the game a score of 85 out of 100 on release, said in October 2010 that had he been reviewing it in October 2010, he would have given it a 90.
 PC Gamer UK named Supreme Commander 2 their 2010 "Co-op Game Of The Year".

+During the 14th Annual Interactive Achievement Awards, the Academy of Interactive Arts & Sciences nominated Supreme Commander 2 for "Strategy/Simulation Game of the Year".